prof-rossetti/intro-to-python/exercises/web-app/checkpoints/5-bootstrap-layout.md

 ## Flash Messaging

+Notice in the weather a flash message like this: `flash("Weather Forecast Generated Successfully!", "success")`, where the first parameter is the flash message and the second represents the [Bootstrap contextual color class](https://getbootstrap.com/docs/5.0/components/alerts/).

 Let's take advantage of Flask's flash messaging capabilities, and wrap these flash messages in Twitter Bootstrap alert components (see the top of the bootstrap layout).

 First, as a one-time setup, we'll need to update the web app's init file to configure the Flask app's secret key, to enable  flash messaging through session storage: